 Asset disposal is the removal of a long-term asset from the company’s accounting records.
-It is an important concept because it primarily relates to the company’s capital assets that are essential to successful business operations.
-Moreover, the proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.
+It is an important concept because capital assets are essential to successful business operations.
+Moreover, proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.

 The asset disposal may be a result of several events:

-- An asset must be disposed of due to unforeseen circumstances (e.g., theft).
+An asset must be removed from the books due to unforeseen circumstances (e.g., theft).

 The journal entries required to record the disposal of an asset depend on the situation in which the event occurs.